getcarina/getcarina.com/_tutorials/2016-03-15-backup-restore-data.md

 ### Back up the database

-Now that you’ve created a MySQL instance with some data, you can use our `carinamarina/backup` Docker image to store the data in a safe place.
+Now that you’ve created a MySQL instance with some data, you can use the `carinamarina/backup` Docker image to store the data in a safe place.

 Dump the contents of your database to a single file in the `/backups` directory provided by your data volume container.